jeffschoonover416/jeffschoonover.dev-source/posts/2020/09/code-block-syntax-highlighting.md

   - jeffschoonover.dev
 ---

-## Code block syntax highlighting in Markdown files with Scully

 As I started writing posts that included lines of code, I immediately missed the syntax highlighting that we take for granted in any editor and on most coding websites.
 Syntax highlighting makes code much easier to read.
 For example, compare a line of javascript code without highlighting `return ((+new Date(postB['date'])) - (+new Date(postA['date'])));` to one with highlighting:

 ```js